atbrew/atbrew.github.io/docs/cv.markdown

 Shutterstock is a two-sided marketplace which enables contributors to sell images.
 Generative AI is a disruptor to this business model.

-I lead the Generative Experience AI team, enabling  Shutterstock to deliver state-of-the-art Generative AI-powered image creation and editing tools, that transform Shutterstocks immense but limited media catalog into an infinite resource.
-We have transitioned from a DALL-E 2 based Beta suite into a profitable dedicated credits-based licensing model that strategically leverages models from OpenAI, Google, Amazon, a partnership with Databricks and an internal Stable-Diffusion deployment.
-The product-suite has driven a 70%+ monthly retention and rapidly growing market share, surpassing other significant media types served by Shutterstock.
-This has been enabled by cohesive UX & functional integration into Shutterstock.com accelerated by the following strategic machine learning driven capabilities:
+My team enables Shutterstock to deliver state-of-the-art Generative AI-powered image creation and editing tools which transform Shutterstocks immense but limited media catalog into an infinite resource.
+We have transitioned from a single model DALL-E 2 based &beta;-suite into a profitable dedicated credits-based licensing model that strategically leverages multiple text-to-image models from OpenAI, Google, Amazon, a Databricks partnership and an internal Stable-Diffusion deployment to deliver the best text-to-image generator on the web that treats image creators equitably.
+Our product-suite has driven a 70%+ monthly retention and is driving rapid market share growth, surpassing other significant media types served by Shutterstock.
+This has been enabled by cohesive UX & functional integration into Shutterstock.com accelerated by the following technical machine learning strategy:

-- **Generative Model Optimization**: Developed and deployed techniques to maximize the connection between user intent and their written prompts through prompt rewriting and translation, improving conversion rates by up to 30% compared to external vendors.
+- **Generative Model Optimization**: We have developed and deployed techniques to maximize the connection between user-intent and their written prompts through automated prompt refinement and parameter selection, improving conversion rates by up to 30% on some vendor supplied models.

-- **Generative Model Recomendations**: Delivered an automated text-to-image recommendation system that leverages contextual data (such as user prompts) to select the best text-to-image generators, increasing conversion rates by over 10% while maintaining fixed costs.
+- **Generative Model Recomendations**: We have delivered an automated text-to-image recommendation system that leverages contextual data (such as user prompts) to select the best text-to-image generators, increasing conversion rates by over 10% while maintaining fixed costs.
+This was enabled by deploying an in-house testing system that enables traffic routing/testing system at the user-input/prompt level speeding up validation time by ~100%.

-- **Safety and Indemnity**: Rolled out novel automated safety and indemnity protection mechanisms that have achieved ~100% recall for core brand integrity areas (e.g. child safety), while maintaining high precision to avoid impacting non-violating users.
+- **Safety and Indemnity**: We have rolled out novel automated safety and indemnity moderation mechanisms that have achieved ~100% recall for core brand integrity areas (e.g. child safety), while maintaining high precision to avoid impacting non-violating users.

 **VP of AI & Engineering**
 ***Streetbees :: London & Lisbon (Remote)***
 *Oct 2021 - July 2023*

-Streetbees is a multi-award-winning Marketing AI SaaS service built on AWS that enables brands such as Pepsico and Unilever to connect with 3.5 Million customers "in the moment" of consumption through an AI-driven mobile chatbot survey and data processing system.
+Streetbees is Series-B funded award-winning Marketing AI SaaS service built that enables brands such as Pepsico and Unilever to understand market trends by agrregating insights from 3.5 Million customers "in-the-moment" of consumption through an AI-driven mobile chatbot platform.

-In May 2022, my management portfolio was expanded from AI and data engineering to cover the entire 50+ technology organization.
-This is composed of senior engineering managers, tech leads, software developers, applied science, DevOps, QA, and data analysts.
-In collaboration with product leadership, we restructured the product and tech org into 3 cross-functional mission-oriented tribes.
-I helped set product, technical, and scientific direction for each tribe to enable autonomous execution.
+I directed the 50+ technology organization made up 3 [stream-alligned](https://teamtopologies.com/key-concepts) departments; i; acquisition, ii; annotation and iii; reporting.
+Each department had an engineering manager, software developers, applied science, DevOps, QA, and data analysts with a product lead (reporting into the CPO).
+I was accountable for the technical and scientific direction for each tribe to enable autonomous execution.

-Some examples observed since the change:
-- Manual coding costs reduced by 60% through implementation of task realignment and online precision and recall monitoring of the crowd workforce combined with full automation of the train-deploy machine learning annotation system.
-- A 365% increase in automated codes discovered by extending automatic coding to include images (not just text) in a move to a multimodal two-tower classification paradigm.
+Some core achievements that our teams acheived in line with our applied science strategy;

-- A 75% reduction in QA time on fraudulent image submission based on algorithms identifying 80% of near duplicate image submissions and screen captures as part of a review recommendation engine.
+- **Aquisition:** We enabled a 75% reduction in QA time on fraudulent image submission based on algorithms identifying 80% of near duplicate image submissions and screen captures as part of a review recommendation engine.

+- **Annotation:** Manual coding costs where reduced by >60% through the (re-)implementation of cross-modality deep-learning image and text classification system from a naive text-only based shallow nueral network.
+This was achieved due to a 365% increase in automated codes discovered by extending automatic coding to include images using a multimodal two-tower based classification paradigm.

-The release of ChatGPT in November 2022 enabled my team to build a fully automated end-to-end survey curation, quality assurance, one-shot encoding, and report writing product that that has been released as [Streetbees-X](https://www.streetbees.com/SBX).
+- **Reporting:** The general release of GPT-3 enabled full automation of the end-to-end survey curation, quality assurance, one-shot encoding, to also include automated research report writing based on the surveys we collected and annoated.
+Our product enabled client requirements and survey deliver to drop from > 2 weeks to days.
+[Streetbees-X](https://www.streetbees.com/SBX).

 **Head of NLP Centre of Excellence**
 ***Zalando :: Berlin (Remote)***